sam596/WCA-Stats/templates/endofyearstats.md

 iiiii

-#	City with the most competitions
+#	Countries with the most competitions
 ```sql
 SELECT countryId, COUNT(*) FROM competitions_extra WHERE YEAR(endDate) = 2018 GROUP BY countryId ORDER BY COUNT(*) DESC LIMIT 10;
 ```